-Article 39 Match protocol
+Article 42 Match protocol

-39.01 The UEFA flag and the Respect flag must be flown at the stadium at all matches in the competition.
+- 42.01 The UEFA flag and the Respect flag (or other flag, as instructed by UEFA) must be flown at the stadium at all matches in the competition.
 They will be provided to the clubs by their association.
-From the group stage onwards, the competition flag must also be flown.
-It will be provided by UEFA to the clubs concerned in due time.

-- 39.02 Both teams must be at the stadium at least 75 minutes before kick-off. - 39.03 As from the group stage, the walk-on music provided by UEFA must be played from when the players emerge from the players' tunnel until they have lined up, at which point the UEFA Europa League anthem provided by UEFA must be played.
-National anthems may not be played. - 39.04 At all matches in the competition, the players are invited to shake hands with their opponents and the referee team after the line-up ceremony as well as after the final whistle, as a gesture of fair play.
+From the play-offs onwards, the competition flag must also be flown.
+It will be provided by UEFA to the clubs concerned in due time. - 42.02 Both teams must be at the stadium at least 75 minutes before kick-off. - 42.O3 As from the play-offs, the walk-on music provided by UEFA must be played from when the players emerge from the players' tunnel until they have lined up, at which point the UEFA Champions League anthem provided by UEFA must be played.
+National anthems may not be played. - 42.04 At all matches in the competition, the players are invited to shake hands with their opponents and the referee team after the line-up ceremony as well as after the final whistle, as a gesture of fair play.

-Article 40 Rules governing the technical area
+Article 43 Rules governing the technical area

-- 40.01 Seven team officials, one of whom must be a team doctor, and seven substitute players (12 substitute players for the final) are allowed to sit on the substitutes' bench, i.e. a total of 14 persons.
-The names of all these persons and their functions must be listed on the match sheet. - 40.02 If space so permits, up to eight additional technical seats are allowed for club staff providing technical support to the team during the match (kit manager, assistant physiotherapist, etc.).
-Such seats must be outside the technical area and positioned at least five metres behind or to the side of the benches but with access to the dressing rooms.
+- 43.01 Seven team officials, one of whom must be a team doctor, and 12 substitute players are allowed to sit on the substitutes' bench, i.e. a total of 19 persons.
+The names of all these persons and their functions must be listed on the match sheet. - 43.02 If space so permits, up to eight additional technical seats are allowed for club staff providing technical support to the team during the match (kit manager, assistant physiotherapist, etc.).
+Such seats must be outside the technical area, behind or to the side of the benches but with access to the dressing rooms.
 The names of all these persons and their functions must be listed on the match sheet.
-The clubs may agree on additional seats in the stands for additional technical staff, but as minimum the home club must, on request, provide the away club with five seats in the stand with easy access to the technical zone. - 40.03 During the match, substitutes are allowed to leave the technical area to warm up.
-The referee determines exactly where they may warm up (behind the first assistant referee or behind the advertising boards behind the goal) and how many substitutes are allowed to warm up simultaneously.
-In principle, three substitutes per team are allowed to warm up at the same time; exceptionally, if space so permits, the referee can allow additional substitutes from each team to warm up simultaneously in the determined area.
-The team fitness coach indicated on the match sheet may join the players warming up and is responsible for ensuring the referee's instructions are respected. - 40.04 Smoking is not allowed in the technical area during matches. - 40.05 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.
+The clubs may agree on additional seats in the stands for additional technical staff, but as minimum the home club must, on request, provide the away club with five seats in the stand with easy access to the technical zone. - 43.03 During the match, substitutes are allowed to leave the technical area to warm up.
+The referee determines exactly where they may warm up and how many substitutes are allowed to warm up simultaneously.
+In principle, five substitutes per team are allowed to warm up at the same time; however, if space does not permit, the referee may decide to limit the number of substitutes allowed to warm up simultaneously to three per team.
+The team fitness coach indicated on the match sheet may join the players warming up and is responsible for ensuring that the referee's instructions are respected. - 43.04 Smoking is not allowed in the technical area during matches. - 43.05 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.
 Under no circumstances may any such systems be used by teams in connection with any kind of refereeing decision or matter.